-I am satisfied with the integrity of the water industry (included transparency of water regulations and public fund management)
+I am satisfied with the integrity of the water industry

 Figure 39: Citizens' Level of Satisfaction on Integrity of Water Industry

 To better understand the satisfaction rates, these figures have been benchmarked against the satisfaction rates from other countries.
 Table 8 demonstrates the water satisfaction rates gathered from different countries.